-Have a look at the Giant Strangler Fig Tree that’s developing in the foreground of the photo.
+Have a look at the Giant Strangler Fig Tree that’s developing in the foreground of the featured photo.
 Strangler Figs are impressive trees and they have an interesting story.

 They begin to grow as a seed gets dropped by a bird on another tree.
 The seed germinates and begins its life as an epiphyte.
 It grows as a vine and begins to form roots that start to strangle the host tree on their way to the soil.
 More and more roots are formed and eventually the host tree gets killed, leaving the Fig Tree to stand on its own!
 The myriad of roots creates interesting shapes and turn the trees into special features of the landscape.
 The fruit is well loved by many birds.

 As I keep wandering I hear a thunderous noise, but this time it’s not a thunderstorm.
 Phew!
 Rather, it is the consequence of last night’s weather.
 It is the waterfall which, as it has received a lot of water overnight, comes crashing down at full force!
 The 80 metre drop makes a massive thundering noise as this plunge waterfall finds its way down into Morans Creek Gorge.
 It’s a spectacular sight!